jetprobe/jetprobe-docs/content/docs/tasks/index.md

     )
 ```

-Here `${server.hostname}` is a variable that can be interpolated based on the config passed during the execution of the test.
+Here `${server.hostname}` is a variable that can be interpolated based on the config passed during the execution of the test pipeline.

 Once you have defined the request, then you can use http(...) helper method to include the above request as a part of the data pipline test.